zio/zio-sqs/docs/index.md

 #### ProducerEvent

-[ProducerEvent[T]](src/main/scala/zio/sqs/producer/ProducerEvent.scala) is an event that is published to SQS and contains the following parameters that could be configured:
+`ProducerEvent[T]` is an event that is published to SQS and contains the following parameters that could be configured:
 - `data: T` - Object to publish to SQS.
 A serializer for this type should be provided when a `Producer` is instantiated.
 - `attributes: Map[String, MessageAttributeValue]` - A map of [attributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-attributes.html) to set.
 - `groupId: Option[String]` - Assigns a specific [message group](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html) to the message.
 - `deduplicationId: Option[String]` - Token used for [deduplication](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagededuplicationid-property.html) of sent messages.

 If a plain string should be published without any additional attributes a `ProducerEvent` can be created directly:

 ```scala
 val str: String = "message to publish"
 val event: ProducerEvent = ProducerEvent(str)